 A Portmeirion The Queens Hidden Garden 10.5 Inch Dinner Plate, Designed By Shahrzad Forouza.

-A vintage Portmeirion The Queens Hidden Garden dinner plate featuring the Slender Hardhead, Spear Thistle, Lesser Burdock & Fritillary.
+A vintage Portmeirion The Queens Hidden Garden dinner plate featuring the Field Pansy, Winter Aconite & Meadow Buttercup.

-There are some minor knife marks and a small brown spot on the rim, please see photographs.
+There are a few brown marks on the inner edge, please see photographs.